l7mp/learning-go/99-labs/03-splitdim/README.md

    - write the JSON data into the HTTP response body,
    - if all went well, return HTTP 200 (`http.StatusOK`).

-1. Actually implement the ``db.Clear()` call from the above.
+1. Implement the `db.Clear()` call from the above.
 This will require extending the below function in the `pkg/db/local` package:

    ``` go
    func (db *localDB) Clear() ([]api.Transfer, error) { ... }